HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 Does this milestone involve delivering any content that needs translation?

+- Instructions for adopting and using developer tools
+- Instructions for reporting security vulnerabilities

 If so, when will English-language content be locked?
 Then when will translation be started and completed?

+- Languages to support TBD
+- Translation timeline TBD

 ### Services going into PROD for the first time